Guide to the RYA MCA Advanced Powerboat Exam

 There are some pre-requisites that you need to fulfil before you can take the exam.

-Firstly, you will need theory knowledge to the level of the RYA Yachtmaster course.
+Firstly, you will need theory knowledge to the level of the Coastal Skipper / RYA Yachtmaster shorebased course.
 It’s not mandatory to take the RYA course however.
 If you already have the knowledge from experience that’s fine.

 You need some recorded time served on boats though.
 As a guide, 30 days experience during which you have logged 800 sea miles.
 2 days should have been when you were skipper and the time should include at least 12 night hours.

-Having said that, if you have completed an RYA advanced powerboat course the mileage requirement is reduced to 400 sea miles.
+Having said that, if you have completed an RYA advanced powerboat course the requirement is reduced to 20 days at sea and 400 logged sea miles.

 You also need to be at least 17 years of age.